kotamorishi/kotamorishi/README.md

 ### Hello.

-I am storing the code for my YouTube videos. https://www.youtube.com/channel/UCsgQtIeFObrixeJIYBCi5VQ
+Most projects are just for my YouTube videos. https://www.youtube.com/channel/UCsgQtIeFObrixeJIYBCi5VQ

-I store example of "How to use sensor" or proof of concepts.
-These are not really useful and use it at your own risk.

 **If you find bugs, please send me a pull request/how to reproduce. **